The Gold Coast region is rich with indigenous history, and if you’re anything like us, you want to soak up every single bit of it.

 Where: Corner Gold Coast Highway and Sixth Avenue, Burleigh Heads

 Bond University is home to Australia’s most extensive private collection of Indigenous art on public display.
 Tracing the evolution of Indigenous art from the traditional Western Desert Movement to the colourful contemporary styles, the Corrigan Walk is now attracting international acclaim.
 The unique collection features the works of Australia’s most celebrated and admired Indigenous artists, including Clifford Possum Tjapaltjarri, Sally Gabori, Tommy Watson and Gloria Petyarre.
 The Corrigan Walk Art Tour is free once a semester, providing insight into these works and highlighting the artists and Dreamtime stories woven into each piece and Indigenous art history.

 Minjungbal Aboriginal Cultural Centre

-For a unique insight into Aboriginal culture, the Minjungbal Aboriginal Cultural Centre is a great place to start.
+The Minjungbal Aboriginal Cultural Centre is a great place to start for a unique insight into Aboriginal culture.
 On offer are museum exhibits, informative videos, Aboriginal art and traditional dances are performed regularly in the outdoor performance area.
-Go on a tour and hear how Aboriginal life was when this area was an untouched paradise of natural forest and mangroves, before learning about the cultural significance of Bora Ring, which you can see on the Walk on Water walking track.
+Go on a tour and hear how Aboriginal life was when this area was an untouched paradise of natural forest and mangroves before learning about the cultural significance of Bora Ring, which you can see on the Walk on Water walking track.